ElomOfori/ElomOfori.github.io/project-instructions/circularity.md

 > ### _Suggestion_
 >
-> You can make your circles move more quickly (once they are moving) by changing the `physikz.addRandomVelocity` line to have two extra arguments.
-This will make testing future steps easier.
+> You can make your circles move more quickly (once they are moving) by changing the arguments of the `physikz.addRandomVelocity` function call in your `drawCircle` function declaration.
 >
-> Back up in the `drawCircle()` function, try changing that line to be `physikz.addRandomVelocity(circle, canvas, 10, 10);`.
-If you want the circles to go faster, put bigger numbers.
-If you want them to go slower, put smaller ones.
+> The arguments `2.5` and `2.5` represent the x and y speeds of the new circle.
+If you want the circles to go faster, change the last two arguments from `2.5` to larger numbers.
+If you want them to go slower, use smaller numbers.
+Note that the numbers do not have to be the same value.

 #